-The good news is that even though you can manage your whole party on one device if you want to, you can specifically select which members want to go on each ride.
+One of the good things about MaxPass is that it offers flexibility.
+Some but not all members of a group may have MaxPass.
+People can manage themselves or a parent can manage everyone or even a little of both can occur.
+If you are managing a group, each time you reserve an attraction you can specifically select which party members want to go on each ride.
 You might all want to ride Soarin’, but then a smaller group might feel like braving California Screamin’.
+Some park hopping party members might want to break off and visit attractions in the other park.
 Disney MaxPass allows for that flexibility.
 You can even have party members in your profile who do not have benefits that day.
-As long as everyone’s pass is synced to their device, one parent can manage the family, but the same information can appear on the group member’s app in their smartphone.
+If some members of the group are using the free FASTPASS paper ticket service, you can still link their ticket to your phone, and once they collect a FASTPASS you can see their plans show up in the app (As a mom I like that it helps me keep tabs on everyone and stay on schedule—it can be hard to remember so many return times, so I like that everyone’s reservations appear in one place).
+As long as everyone’s pass is synced to their device, one parent can manage the family, but the same information can appear on the group member’s app

 How can I prepare for Disney MaxPass?

-Before your trip, download the free Disneyland Mobile App to your smartphone.
-Play with it, so you can get familiar with how it works and to research the ride times, where to find characters, make dining reservations, or see the types of parades and shows in the park.
+Before your trip, download the free Disneyland Mobile App to your smartphone and anyone else’s smartphone if they plan to break off from the group.
+Play with it so you can get familiar with how it works and to research the ride times, where to find characters, make dining reservations, or see the types of parades and shows in the park.
 You can purchase single day tickets with Disney MaxPass through the app or load your pre-purchased tickets or annual passes by scanning the bar code.
 If you buy in advance, then scan the tickets in advance and set up your profile.
-Note your user name and password.
+Note your user name and password — sometimes you are asked to log back in.
 Put your credit card into the app.
 If you are purchasing Disneyland's new MaxPass in the app once you have entered the park, you will be glad to have had all the legwork done in advance for a smooth process.
 Then you can get to reserving FASTPASSES right away.

 There are a couple of ways to purchase Disney MaxPass: You can get it when you purchase your tickets or through the Disneyland app once you are in the park.
 If you are buying your tickets online, you can choose to add Disney MaxPass to your ticket.
 Note that if you choose MaxPass for a multi-day ticket, it will charge you an extra $10 per day.
 So a 3-day ticket would have an extra $30 added to it (per person).
 If you do not want to buy MaxPass for all three days, do not select the option to upgrade.
 You can just wait to add one day to your ticket once you enter the park if, say, you do not want to pay for it every day or you just want to try it out first.
 There is not discount for reserving in advance so there is not risk in waiting.